aalitor/AltoHttp/README.md

 •	Download file with just one line of code

-•	Get most useful properties of the download source such as ContentLength, Accept-Range..
+•	Get most useful properties of the download source such as ContentLength, Resumeability, ServerFileName..

 •	Due to event based programming, managing downloads is so easy